brunosan/brunosan.eu/_posts/blog/2013-10-24-managing-work-personal-calendars.md

     * Share it with your personal email with full rights.
     * Select the option to share full details with all your coworkers.
     * Add whoever should have edit access.
-    * The *admin* of the domain can change the default option to share all details with everyone within the organization.
+    * Pro tip: The *admin* of the domain can change the default option across all coworkers to share all details with everyone within the organization.

     {% image cal-share.png  %}